At Whitman College, you won’t wait until your senior year to begin thinking about life after graduation.

 We’ve designed the Career Coaching program using these four pillars to maximize the benefits you receive by participating.

-Self-discovery: Understand your individual strengths, interests, values and how they align with a variety of career fields.
+Self-discovery: Understand your strengths, interests, values and how they align with a variety of career fields.

-Exploration: Access on-campus, community and professional experiences that allow you to gain skills, knowledge and insights about potential career paths that interest you.
+Exploration: Access on-campus, community, and professional opportunities that allow you to gain skills, networks, and insights about potential career paths that interest you.

 Reflection: Connect the dots between your learning, experiences and plans for the future.

-Action: Identify steps that move you toward your professional goals and aspirations.
+Action: Take steps to move toward your professional goals and aspirations.